Which type of epithelial tissue is characterized by a single laye... | Channels for Pearson+

 1

-Compare the other options: Transitional epithelium is found in areas like the bladder and is specialized for stretching.
-Simple cuboidal epithelium consists of cube-shaped cells and is involved in secretion and absorption, often found in glands and kidney tubules.
-Stratified squamous epithelium consists of multiple layers of cells and is specialized for protection, found in areas like the skin and esophagus.
+Step 4: Compare the other options provided in the problem.
+Simple cuboidal epithelium consists of cube-shaped cells and is found in glands and kidney tubules.
+Transitional epithelium is specialized for stretching and is found in the urinary bladder.
+Stratified squamous epithelium has multiple layers of flat cells and is found in areas subject to abrasion, like the skin and esophagus.

-Relate the structure to the function in the lungs: The air sacs of the lungs (alveoli) require a thin barrier to facilitate efficient gas exchange (oxygen and carbon dioxide).
-Simple squamous epithelium is ideal for this function due to its single layer of flat cells.

-Conclude that the correct answer is simple squamous epithelium based on its structure and function, which aligns with the requirements of the air sacs in the lungs.
+Step 5: Based on the characteristics and locations, conclude that the correct answer is 'simple squamous epithelium,' as it matches the description of a single layer of flat cells found lining blood vessels and air sacs of the lungs.

 Watch next